Anderson-Bennink-Glerum-Van Kemenade 4

 Outta’ New Jersey came trombonist Ray Anderson, a repeat visitor to this festival over the years.
 Anderson showed up one night at the club Quasimodo in a great band led by fine Dutch alto saxophonist Paul van Kemenade and witty Dutchman Han Bennink on drums … well, a single snare, to be precise, played colorfully with brushes, sticks and the occasional shoe.

-Ruhrnachrichten (Germany): One of the highlights of the Berlin JazzFest 2010.
+Ruhrnachrichten (D): One of the highlights of the Berlin JazzFest 2010.